buzanits/booosta-urlhandler/README.md

-# User system for Booosta PHP Framework
+# Provide URLs without ? and & for parameters for Booosta PHP Framework

-This modules provides a user system for the Booosta webapp module.
-It provides the possibility to create users and admin users, administer them and let them log in.
+This modules provides a possibility to use URL without ?, = and & for the parameters.
+For example it replaces /customer.php?action=edit&object_id=7 with /customer/edit/7

 Booosta allows to develop PHP web applications quick.
 It is mainly designed for small web applications.
 It does not provide a strict MVC distinction.
 Although the MVC concepts influence the framework.
 Templates,